MinhCao031/19020063/README.md

 # Dictionary
-This is my first OOP Project.
+This is my first OOP Project: An English-Vietnamese dictionary with some basic funtions.

 Folder DictionaryProject: Dictionary commandline/console version.